iblech/mathezirkel-kurs/vierdimensionale-geometrie/animated-gif-in-latex.md

 * If in the `\movie` command you don't specify the height, it will be automatically calculated from the width so as to preserve the aspect ratio.
-  If on the other you don't specify the width, the movie will be included with a width of (what appears to be) zero pixels.
+  If on the other hand you don't specify the width, the movie will be included with a width of (what appears to be) zero pixels.

 * Okular displays the animations only in presentation mode (Ctrl+Shift+P).